 Towards the end of my senior year the big thing was the senior prom.
 I had no girlfriend and was not dating anyone.
 As the day of the prom approached, the number of girls still undated for the big night thinned out.
 Vinny DeAngelis, the class president, had a brief list of who was available.
 He was concerned for me because he and Frank Calia and Tom DiNitto had dates and they wanted me and my date to be the fourth couple in their group.
 They planned to rent transportation to go to a nightclub in Boston.
 Vinny gave me the names of who were available and I observed at a good distance girls who were far from being paragons of beauty.
 By chance, I knew casually a girl who worked at the store where I worked in Watertown.
 She was a beauty with black hair and flashing dark eyes and a great figure.
 She was no longer working at the store around prom time but I knew her name and knew she went to Watertown High.
 I found her last name listed for Watertown and telephoned her.
 I figured that although she had no interest in me as a boy friend, she nonetheless might desire to display her extraordinary beauty in a brilliant gown at the Somerville prom.
 I talked to her over the phone.
 She remembered who I was and agreed to go to the prom with me.
 I picked her up at her house dressed in a white gown looking like the proverbial million dollars which seemed that night as her beauty flashed at me and made my heart sink like a billion dollars.
 I gave her a corsage that she pinned on her gown.
 I walked into the crowd of my fellow students at the Somerville High gymnasium with a goddess beside me.
 She looked like a goddess and if any poor human can look as beautiful as my date did that night, she is a goddess.
 The extraordinary can happen in life.
 Everything does not have to be always ordinary.
 If we take time to look closely, it is even possible to discover sometimes the extraordinary in what is most ordinary.
 Something divine sometimes peeks out of average human eyes and an ordinary girl as beautiful as a goddess glowed beside me that night divinely.
 We went to a nightclub in Boston and I drank, alone of us four boys, real liquor beside my goddess with my fake identification papers proving I was twenty-one.
 She allowed me later one kiss.
 I knew what it was like to kiss a goddess.
 I also knew by that night late in May that I had been accepted into the class of 1958 at Tufts University.

 NOTE: The rest of his biological material has been fashioned by Daniel McNeill into the novel, "Whacks, Women and Wanderings in the Soul".
-Go to "Fiction" to read the beginning of this new novel.
-The rest of it willbe up soon.
+Go to "Fiction" to read the complete novel.